jobinjohnym84/Ether_EXP/README.md

 # Introduction

-The intention of this repository is to create a Smart contract with UI to store and retrieve TimeSeries Data.
+The intention of this repository is to create a Smart contract with UI to store and retrieve TimeSeries Data in BLOCK CHAIN.
 This contains both Metamask and WITHOUT Metamask approaches.

 # Tools used

 a) Ethereum Remix  b) MetaMask  c) Visual Studio Code  d) NodeJS

+# Technology Stack

+  1. Solidity
+  2. NodeJS
+  3. Bootstrap
+  4. Ajax
+  5. JQuery
+  6. JavaScript

 # Deployment Steps